Don't Wait Till it is Too Late: Identifying Hazardous Trees

 What can I do to tell whether a tree is dead?

-What are the signs of a tree that is diseased?
+What are the warning signs of a tree that is diseased?

-Common signs of illness in trees include the appearance of yellowing leaves, wilted branches, and the growth of mushrooms at the base of the tree.
+Common signs of disease in trees are dying leaves, wilted or yellowed branches, and mushrooms growing at the base of the tree.

 Conclusion